Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 Remember to have an easy-to-fill lead generation form for users to submit in just a few clicks in exchange for lead magnets.
 Ask for name, email, and one basic qualifier like company size.
 Long forms lead to drop-offs.

-Check out this blog for Lead generation best practices and hacks to land more leads.
+Check out this blog for lead generation best practices and hacks to land more leads.

 2. Use content marketing to showcase knowledge